Glassboro–Camden Line: History

 In the early 1990s, NJ Transit (NJT) commissioned a major investment study to examine mass transit options for the South Jersey region in Burlington, Camden, and Gloucester.
 A passenger rail connection from Camden to Glassboro was among the proposals in the report released in 1996.

-In May 2009, New Jersey Governor Jon S. Corzine and the Delaware River Port Authority announced the project.
-It was expected to cost $1.8 billion and be completed in 2019.
+In May 2009, New Jersey Governor Jon S. Corzine and the Delaware River Port Authority announced the project, which was expected to cost $1.8 billion and be completed in 2019.
 However, due to lack of funds, local opposition, and other setbacks, construction has yet to begin as of 2021.

 An environmental impact report was completed and released in February 2021.
-In October 2022, the project entered the design phase and engineering phase, expected to take three years.
+In October 2022, the project entered the design phase and engineering phase, expected to take three years, with the project anticipated to be completed in 2028.
+In November 2023, residents in Mantua Township held a non-binding referendum on the proposed rail line, voting 68.77% against the proposal.

-The project is anticipated to be completed in 2028.
+In August 2024, NJ Transit became the "agency of record" for the project.

 Funding

 In July 2012, NJT received $2.6 million in federal funding to advance the project.

 In July 2014, the Federal Transit Administration said it would not proceed with a required environmental study because no owner or operator had been identified.
 While the Delaware River Port Authority (DRPA) was overseeing the $8.1 million environmental study, the agency had not agreed to build or run the line.
 NJT agreed to fund the study, but had also not committed to building or running the line.
+In August 2024, NJ Transit became the "agency of record" for the project.

 As New Jersey raised its gas taxes in 2016, the line was targeted to receive funding for construction.
 Any possible advancement of the project is unlikely to take place until after 2025 according to the vice chairman of DRPA.

 When the environmental report was released in February 2021, it was announced that the South Jersey Transportation Authority would be contributing $200 million to the project.
 This funding will cover preliminary engineering and design, project management, and professional services for the pre-construction phase of the light rail line.